Jonathanle/ecg/insights.md

 nightmarkes of phds solutions -> create
 - I need to then knoww and see the probelm space; then i need to then define the objectives and see if it is even worthy.
 (Evaluate)

+# 4/2 How do I change the ECG DAtaset so that I can adapt towards the preprocessing code?

+In the trainer file, it seems asa though I end up using the dataset, object.
+This get_dataset object is importnat because it helps me return the dataset that I need in order to make it, but it seems as though it is very dependent on the fact that I have a "pre" and a "post".
+It seems too hard to change, maybe it seems to point to the fact that II should just create an adapter that allows on the outside to have a new format --> much more useful, i can just adapt the code, and then stil use the very useful code, less heavy than just editing the structure

+# Here, because I have a lot of data, the next logical progression is a formalization of a preprocessing pipeline for any kind of dataset; here i am just using the adapter to stay very flexible.